deepflowstate/ADE_BERT-demo/README.md

 - Can a BERT model fine-tuned on one dataset effectively detect ADRs in entirely different datasets?
 (E.g. from a general medicine dataset like ADE Corpus to a specific psychiatry dataset like PsyTAR)
 - How well does it transfer across **platforms, annotation guidelines, and drug vocabularies**?

-We compare performance across:
+We compare performance across different datasets:

-- A **training dataset** from one dataset (ADE Corpus) used for training (in-domain)
+- A **training dataset** from one dataset (ADE Corpus or PsyTAR) used for training (in-domain)
-- And **an external test dataset** (PsyTAR) (out-of-domain)
+- And **an external test dataset** (ADE Corpus or PsyTAR) (out-of-domain)

 This allows us to evaluate how well the model captures the *underlying concept* of ADR, independent of dataset-specific biases.
-We plan to train and test with all datasets crosswise.

 ---